exoreaction/xorcery-alchemy/README.md

 ## Support

-For support and questions, please open an issue in the GitHub repository.
+For support and questions, please open an issue in the GitHub repository..
 ```